 A darker part of her, that she struggled to repress, thought that maybe she'd be able to hurt something.

 It was only a matter of moments before Willow arrived at the place she felt she had to be, and she saw why.
-A trio, of large, slavering demons, which looked suspiciously like heavily armored, flaming T-Rexs, were advancing down a narrow alley way towards a woman hiding in the shadows.
+A trio, of large, slavering demons, which looked suspiciously like heavily armoured, flaming T-Rexs, were advancing down a narrow alley way towards a woman hiding in the shadows.

 So, it seemed that Willow couldn't set them on fire - they already were - so she tried summoning water instead, but it flashed to steam several feet above the Godzilla demons (a good a name as any).
 Willow tried a binding spell, but it just glanced off them.
 So, immune to magic, then.
 Well, Willow could do physical (and a part of her was raring to have a go).